 The email copy subject line reads: “Are you going to win this mantra yoga and meditation set?”, whilst the copy within says “What is Hatha yoga?”.
 The promise of discounts and information are what make a great retargeting campaign, eventually increasing conversion rates.

-In conclusion, it’s all about increased conversion rates.
+Like our social media management London team like to say, it’s all about increased conversion rates.
 Just kidding.
 Nobody talks like that any more.

 What it’s all about is who your customers are and why they shop with you.